Apply for a passport

 - the photo is no longer sufficient to clearly identify your child

-Note: The child passport is no longer recognized by all countries.
-Please check before your trip where your child passport is recognized.
-Use the travel and safety information provided by the U.S. Department of State (DOS) for this purpose.
+Note: The child’s passport is no longer recognized by all countries.
+Please check before your trip where your child’s passport is recognized.
+Use the travel and safety advice from the Federal Foreign Office (AA) for this purpose.

 Responsibilities

-You can apply for a passport at the citizens' office in your place of residence.
-If you have several places of residence, the citizens' office at your main place of residence is responsible.
+You can apply for the passport at the Citizens’ Office in your place of residence.
+If you have multiple places of residence, the Citizens’ Office at your primary residence is responsible.

-If there is an important reason, you may also apply for your passport at an authority outside your place of residence.
+If there is a valid reason, you may also apply for your passport at an office outside your place of residence.
 This may result in additional costs for you.

-If you live abroad or your passport has been lost abroad, you can apply for a passport at the German representation abroad.
+If you live abroad or have lost your passport abroad, you can apply for a passport at a German diplomatic mission abroad.

 From May 1, 2025, we will only be allowed to use digital photos taken by a certified studio or drugstore (you will then receive a code) or directly at a self-service terminal in the administration office when applying for passports and identity cards.
 These are currently available at the citizen service center in the Kaiserstraße town hall and in the local government offices in Altstadt, Hartenberg-Münchfeld, and Lerchenberg.